-Teamup notifications allow users to be notified when changes are made to events on the calendar.
+Teamup email notifications allow calendar users to be notified when changes are made to events on the calendar.

 - The default setting is to receive notifications for all sub-calendars as shown above.

-- Choose Selected sub-calendars from the drop-down list to set up receiving notifications for selected sub-calendars only.
+- Choose Selected sub-calendars from the drop-down list to receive notifications for selected sub-calendars only.

 - Click Save to update your preferences.

 The notification email contains a summary of the change(s) to the calendar, as well as a link so that you can open the relevant event directly in the calendar.

 - The first line indicates the email address that was used to subscribe to the notifications.